Sodbo/shared_heredity/02_anthropometry_analysis/README.md

 This script uploads MaxH GWAS to the GWAS-MAP database.

 ## 09_0b_validity_check.R
-This script provides analytical estimation of heritability of SGCT and its genetic correlations with original traits using core functions.
+This script provides analytical estimation of heritability of SGIT and its genetic correlations with original traits using core functions.

 ## 09_1_validity_check_gip1.R
 This is a script for internal use.
 It compares some earlier obtained results for GIP1 with the latest one.